 - shortcuts or “optimizations” that allow increased performance

-- the “temporary” violation of safety rules during periods of high workload
+- “temporary” violation of safety rules during periods of high workload

 Excessively long and complex operational procedures.
 This is often caused by gradual accretion of extra checks and safeguards each time an incident analysis has identified a possible source of failure (“oh, we’ll ask the operators to check that the pressure isn’t above usual at this stage”), in particular when the underlying reason for the extra check is not explained to frontline staff.

-A “limit ourselves to compliance” mentality, in which only those safety innovations that are mandated by the regulator are implemented
+A “limit ourselves to compliance” mentality (“checklist safety”), in which only those safety innovations that are mandated by the regulator are implemented.

 Criticism of the notion

 Safety researcher/guru Sidney Dekker states [Dekker 2004, 133]: